 AboutLori Eaton

-Before branching out on my own as an archive and records management consultant, I was the project archivist at the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.
+Before branching out on my own as an archive and records management consultant to nationally recognized foundations, I was the project archivist at the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.
 In addition to working with philanthropic records, I have had the good fortune to process archival collections at a variety of academic and cultural heritage institutions.

 Affiliations